 I’m nomadic, I do all kinds of things to scrape a living without resorting to wage slavery.

 I think co-ops and commons might be the way forward but I’m not very sociable.
 I hang about on the fringes of Radical Routes (network of co-ops for radical social change).
 I’m involved in co-ordinating The Green Gathering, a festival ‘beyond hedonism’.
-I was arrested at Barton Moss; I’ve been called a fracktivist.
-I’ve done stuff with Dirty Girls of Lesvos Island and Refugee Community Kitchen.
+I was arrested at Barton Moss for walking too slowly in front of a fracking truck.
+I’ve done stuff with Dirty Girls of Lesvos Island and Refugee Community Kitchen and Extinction Rebellion.
 I’m not a hero.
 Some people don’t much like me.

 This blog was inspired by spending four months camped on the cobbles outside St Paul’s Cathedral with Occupy London in 2011-2012.
 I went to St Paul’s to check out the camp and donate some LED lighting.
-I stayed and, years later, still count a dozen or so former Occupiers as ‘family’.
+I stayed and, years later, still count a handful of former Occupiers amongst my good friends.

 Travelling, writing, reading, festivals, fires, friends and dancing are my favourite things.
 I’d like to save the planet and democracy but it’s a big job.

 I’m on Twitter: @emweirdigan